๐Ÿฅ—Intro to Nutrition

 Baseline Daily Requirements

-• General guidelines suggest 3.7 liters for men and 2.7 liters for women—this includes all beverages and water from food, not just plain water
+• General guidelines from the National Academies suggest 3.7 liters for men and 2.7 liters for women.
+This includes all beverages and water from food, not just plain water.

-• Thirst is an imperfect indicator because it typically signals dehydration has already begun, especially in older adults
+• Thirst is an imperfect indicator because it typically signals dehydration has already begun.
+This lag is especially pronounced in older adults, whose thirst sensation declines with age.

-• The "8 glasses a day" rule is an oversimplification that doesn't account for individual variation in body size, activity, or environment
+• The "8 glasses a day" rule is an oversimplification that doesn't account for individual variation in body size, activity level, or environment.

 Factors That Increase Fluid Needs

-• Health conditions and medications including fever, diuretics, and high-protein diets all increase water turnover rates
+• Health conditions and medications including fever, diuretic drugs, and high-protein diets all increase water turnover rates.
+(High-protein diets increase water needs because the kidneys require more water to excrete the extra urea produced from protein metabolism.)

-Compare: Baseline requirements vs. exercise requirements—both use the same physiological systems, but exercise dramatically increases sweat rate and respiratory water loss.
-If asked about hydration for athletes, always address the increased losses first.
+Compare: Baseline requirements vs. exercise requirements: both use the same physiological systems, but exercise dramatically increases sweat rate and respiratory water loss.
+If asked about hydration for athletes, address the increased losses first.

 Sources of Hydration